 Why should you care?

 There’s no question about it, owning property in a historic district can be challenging.
 Getting approvals for your plans can be time consuming.
 The prescribed repairs and renovations can be expensive and infusing unique personality into a historic home or business may not be an option.
 But there are plenty of benefits to living in a neighborhood that cares about its past enough to make the effort to preserve it.
 Rehabilitation of historic buildings provides high paying jobs for local artisans.
 Homes in neighborhoods that are protected by historic preservation regulations often have higher property values, are less susceptible to fluctuations in the real estate market, and experience a lower rate of foreclosures.
 Historic business districts attract boutique shops, restaurants, and other businesses that could spur economic growth and attract tourism.
-Also, the property may qualify for a tax credit, and there may be grants to assist with historic home or business renovation projects.
+Also, the property may qualify for a tax credit, and there may be grants to assist with replacing historic windows or business renovation projects.

 Choose the right partners